-Used as the tool of choice for many team and group work activities, its ability to allow users to collaborate with other users on a worksheet in real-time is what takes the cake.
+Used as the tool of choice for many teams and group work activities, its ability to allow users to collaborate with other users on a worksheet in real-time is what takes the cake.

 The beauty of having real-time collaboration features means that gone are the days of having to constantly save and send files to colleagues when working on a group project.
 Now, everyone can work simultaneously, and changes can be made by those who have access to the worksheet.
 These changes can be made on any device, as the app is available on smartphones and tablets, as well as on desktops.

-Another major plus of Google Sheets is its automatic saving feature that offers perpetual backup without needing to click the ‘save’ button — this basically translates to: even if your device crashes while you’re in the middle of working, all your data is saved!
+Another major plus of Google Sheets is its automatic saving feature that offers perpetual backup without needing to click the ‘save’ button — this basically means that even if your device crashes while you’re in the middle of working, all your data is saved!

 You already know how to create a spreadsheet in Google Drive, but did you know that you can do the following things as well…